Alexandros Kapelis

 Alexandros Kapelis is a classical pianist of Greek and Peruvian background.
+He is active as a recitalist, chamber music player in Europe, Asia, and the Americas.

 Early life and education

 Alexandros Kapelis was born in Lima, Peru, the son of a Greek father and Peruvian mother.
 His father's background is from the Ionian Island of Kefalonia; his mother's family comes from Piura, in the North of Peru.
 He grew up in a bi-cultural home and spent his childhood and teenage years between Peru and Greece.
 He does not come from a family of musicians, although “there was always a piano at home” and his mother and grandmother “played for their own enjoyment.”
 He studied music at the Conservatorio Nacional de Música del Perú with Rosa Basurco and Teresa Quesada; at the American College of Greece in Athens, where he received a Bachelor's degree under Dimitri Toufexis; at the Mannes School of Music, where he earned a Master's degree; and in London with Noretta Conci.
 He is an alumnus of New York Youth Symphony and performed during their orchestral concerts at Carnegie Hall.